SilvioSerafin/silvio-data-portfolio/case-study-fabrico/README.md

 ## 🔗 Notes
+This project is still in progress.
+Some features, dashboards, and diagrams are under active development and will be updated regularly.
+The aim is to demonstrate end-to-end process tracking, data analysis, and reporting for a manufacturing environment.

-Interactive Power BI links will be added once published to Power BI Service.
+Interactive Power BI links will be added once published to the Power BI Service.